create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 #### *sfRotationObjectName* = new **SFRotation** (*axis: SFVec3d/f, angle: number*)

-*axis* is a SFVec3d/f object whose value is the axis of rotation.
+*axis* is an SFVec3d/f object whose value is the axis of rotation.
 *angle* is the scalar angle of the rotation (in radians).

 #### *sfRotationObjectName* = new **SFRotation** (*fromVector: SFVec3d/f, toVector: SFVec3d/f*)